Robert “Bob” Meehan, left his earthly life and the band on December 10, 2021 after a brief illness.

 At the band’s rehearsal on July 25, 2019, Robert rehearsed a Strauss Waltz, and subsequently announced his retirement as an Assistant Conductor.
 Immediately following his announcement, by unanimous Callanwolde Concert Band Board of Directors approval, he was bestowed with the honor as Assistant Conductor Emeritus.

-During his over thirty-nine years with the band, Bob has served in many leadership roles including Assistant Conductor since 1983, Assistant Treasurer, Band Archivist and Historian, and Performance Venue Coordinator – to name only a few.
+During his over forty-one years with the band, Bob served in many leadership roles including Assistant Conductor, Assistant Treasurer, Band Archivist and Historian, and Performance Venue Coordinator – to name only a few.